‘If foundation crumbles, superstructure must fall’: Collapse of CBI case a blow to ED probe

 Following the trial court ruling Friday, the CBI also moved an appeal in the High Court against the judgment.
 Unless the trial court order discharging the accused is stayed, the ED case cannot continue.

-Aam Aadmi Party national convener, Arvind Kejriwal, addresses a press conference after a Delhi court acquits him in the Delhi excise policy case, at the party's office in New Delhi on Friday.
-Party leader Manish Sisodia also present.
-(ANI Photo/Jitender Gupta)
+Aam Aadmi Party (AAP) Delhi President Saurabh Bhardwaj, along with others, celebrates after a Delhi court acquits the party's national convener, Arvind Kejriwal, in the Delhi excise policy case, in New Delhi on Friday.
+(ANI Photo)

 The Delhi trial court’s order Friday discharging former Delhi Chief Minister Arvind Kejriwal and his former deputy Manish Sisodia, along with 21 others, in the CBI case in the alleged liquor policy scandal is also a blow to the Enforcement Directorate’s money laundering probe in the matter.